If you have never heard of MSI, a.k.a Micro-Star International, it's a Taipei-based tech hardware company focusing on motherboards and gaming PCs.

 Below is the list of VPN protocols collectively available in-home Wi-Fi routers.
 Most routers support just one of them, while others might support all.

-Short for point-to-point tunneling protocol, PPTP is the oldest among the three.
+Short for point-to-point tunneling protocol, PPTP is the oldest among the four and is on the way out.

 First implemented in Windows 95 and has been part of the Windows operating systems and many other platforms since PPTP is well-supported and the easiest to use.